r-multiverse/help/README.md

 # R-releases <a href="https://r-releases.r-universe.dev"><img src="logo/logo-readme.png" align="right" height="140" /></a>

-R-releases is a decentralized maintainer-driven repository of R package releases.
+R-releases is a community-curated, maintainer-driven repository of R package releases.

 Anyone can register packages in the GitHub repository at https://github.com/r-releases/r-releases.
 Once a package is registered, [R-universe](https://r-universe.dev/) automatically builds and checks every new release and makes it available to install from https://r-releases.r-universe.dev/.
 Package maintainers have complete control over deployment.